 Food insecure people in Food Bank of Central New York's eleven county service area: 181,080. [ii]

-In 2010, Food Bank of Central New York partnered with Feeding America and Mathematica to understand who accessed emergency food agencies in our service area and why.
-A follow up study was conducted in the summer of 2013 which included 394 in-person interviews of households, selected at random, who utilized one of the Food Bank's food pantries or soup kitchens.
+In the summer of 2017 Food Bank of Central New York conducted a follow-up study to understand who accessed emergency food agencies in our service area and why.
+The 348 interviews consisted of households, selected at random, who utilized one of the Food Bank's food pantries or soup kitchens.

 We’ve developed the following results to bring awareness regarding who is hungry and the challenges they face.
 This enables us to collectively identify solutions to better address the growing problem of food insecurity as a community.